 The middle crimper is a low grade Klein strip & crimp tool though it's not really well suited for much other than crimping non-insulated terminals and stripping wire.

-The fourth crimper is a good DIY quality crimper.
-This one is made by Ancor Products, and designed specifically for crimping marine or aviation grade heat shrink terminations.
-The jaws of this crimper are well machined, and wide enough in cross section, to produce a good quality crimp.
+The fourth crimper is a decent DIY quality crimper.
+This one is branded by Ancor Products but is made in Taiwan.
+It is a look-a-like knock off of the AMP version of this tool but the AMP tool is made in the USA and is a far better quality tool, and should be for 4X the cost..
+This tool is designed specifically for crimping marine or aviation grade heat shrink terminations.
+The jaws of this crimper are fairly well machined, and wide enough in cross section, to produce a decent quality crimp.
 This crimper is also of the ratcheting type and will not release until a proper crimp has been made.

 The final crimper shown is another ratcheting type crimper but this one, set up with the jaws shown, is designed for insulated terminals.
 It makes a "double crimp" for insulated terminals.